hoytech/quadrable/README.md

 There are two reasons for using the hash of the value rather than the value itself:

 * For [non-inclusion proofs](#non-inclusion-proofs) it is sometimes necessary to send a leaf along with the proof to show that a different leaf lies along the path where the queried leaf exists.
 In this case, where the verifier doesn't care about the contents of this "witness leaf", we can just include the hash of the value in the proof, which could potentially be much smaller than the full value.
 Note that the verifier still has enough information to move this witness leaf around in their partial-tree.
 * Combined with the null byte, this ensures the input when hashing a leaf is always 65 bytes long.
 By contrast, the input when hashing two nodeHashes to get the parent's nodeHash is always 64 bytes.
-This achieves a domain separation so that leaves cannot be reinterpreted as interior nodes, and vice versa.
+This achieves a domain separation so that leaves cannot be reinterpreted as interior nodes, nor vice versa.

 ### Splitting Leaves